rangesecurity/oracle-example/README.md

 2. **On-chain program**:
    - Reconstructs the exact same feed definition
    - Hashes it (`SHA-256(length-delimited-protobuf)`) -> `feed_id`
+   - Uses QuoteVerifier from switchboard-on-demand to verify:
-   - Verifies the signed quote matches this `feed_id`
+   - The quote signatures
+   - The quote’s feed_id matches the derived one
+   - The quote is fresh and valid

 - Logs the verified risk score (0–100)

 If the feed hash doesn’t match or the quote is stale, the transaction fails — ensuring **tamper-proof, auditable oracle data**.